15 EASY ZERO WASTE SWAPS FOR BEGINNERS

 This is one of my favorite zero-waste swaps for beginners that you can easily make today!

-Use up your shower gel and when comes time to replace it, buy a soap bar instead.
+Use up your shower gel and when comes the time to replace it, buy a soap bar instead.

 Choose one with few ingredients, it’ll be better for your body, for your health as well as for the environment.